MecaLab/Brainvisa-Diffuse/README.rst

 ------------
 Diffuse is a BrainVISA toolbox designed to process diffusion-weighted MRI (DWI) data with state-of-the-art algorithms in a user-friendly way.
 Diffuse is currently developed  at the Institut de Neurosciences de la Timone (INT_), Marseille, France by both MeCA_ and  SCaLP_  research teams.
-Diffuse relies on  FSL_   and Dipy_ essentialy for  DWI processing.
+Diffuse mainly relies on  FSL_   and Dipy_ for  DWI processing.

     .. _INT: http://www.int.univ-amu.fr/